 Another negative is that they are larger programs that can take longer to load, which might stop some people from using this editor/IDE.

 If you have the goal of building a website with PHP, PHPStorm is one of the single best IDEs that you can use.
-Over its near-decade on the market, PHPStorm has become a popular choice for people all over the globe.
+Over its near-decade development, PHPStorm has become a popular choice for people all over the globe.
 It has a number of different functions and features such as support of all major frameworks, secure and fast refactoring, intelligent coding assistance, debugging/testing and more.
 They are always making new updates and adding new features, as well.

 Also, nearly every single detail of your PHPStorm experience can be truly customized for you.
 This includes hotkeys, highlight styles, themes for the UI and more.
 Best of all, if you are a teacher or student, PHPStorm can be available for free.
 So it’s worth a try if you fall in those categories.
 If not, however, PHPStorm is relatively expensive and doesn’t offer quite as much as other paid options.
 Also, PHPStorm has a relatively cluttered UI, and can sometimes be quite buggy and slow because it is resource exhaustive.